lingminhao/Block-structured-random-matrices/README.md

 ## How to run the code
 Step 1: Read [Report.pdf](https://github.com/lingminhao/Block-structured-random-matrices/blob/main/Report.pdf) to understand the terminology.

-Step 2: Open all python files.
+Step 2: Open all python scripts in [code](https://github.com/lingminhao/Block-structured-random-matrices/tree/main/code) file.

 Step 3: Run BlockMatrices.py (you can change the values of the parameters).